What is a plant based diet? The plant based lifestyle in essence means eating foods that are not derived from animals, fish, or animal by-products.

 VEGAN DIET DEFINITION

-This is all noble and for a good cause of course, I’m definitely not saying it’s not, but I won’t go further into the animal welfare side of things for the simple reason this is a plant based website and I will be focusing more on the actual health benefits of plant foods.
-Also, eating plant based means you will already be making a huge difference to animal welfare and the environment just by doing this alone.
+This is all noble and for a good cause of course, we are definitely not saying it’s not.
+But, we won’t go further into the animal welfare side of things for the simple reason this blog is about the plant based diet, and we will be focusing more on the actual health benefits of plant foods.

-It’s also worth noting that as veganism is not predominantly about health, it means not all vegans will be necessarily healthy as there are many vegan junk foods out there.
-Just think fries, trans fats and SUGAR for starters – ALL these junk foods are still vegan – and technically plant based for that matter.
+It’s also worth noting that as veganism is not predominantly about health, it means not all vegans will be necessarily healthy.
+There are many vegan junk foods out there!
+Just think fries, trans fats and SUGAR for starters – ALL these junk foods are still vegan; and technically plant based for that matter.

 PLANT BASED DIET DEFINITION

-On the other hand, plant based eating is more predominantly about health (or you may decide to start off plant based as you ease yourself into veganism), and you have more leeway to have a few ‘cheats’ to help make things easier, which is often needed, especially in the early stages of making such huge lifestyle changes.
+On the other hand, plant based eating is more predominantly about health (or you may decide to start off plant based as you ease yourself into veganism).
+But, you do have more leeway to have a few ‘cheats’ to help make things easier.
+This is often needed, especially in the early stages of making such huge lifestyle changes.

-You will more often than not find, that when others see how well you look they will ask you what you’re doing and will want a piece of the action for themselves, which is obviously great and you can refer them to Zestforever :-).
-Being the change you wish to see in the world is a lot more powerful and effective than just preaching it – or so said Mahatma Gandhi anyway!
+You will find that when others see how well you look they will ask you what you’re doing, and will want a piece of the action for themselves.
+This is obviously great.
+Being the change you wish to see in the world is a lot more powerful and effective than just preaching it.

-Sometimes a good plant based protein powder supplement can be a godsend when you’re on a vegan diet.
+Sometimes a good plant based protein powder supplement can be a Godsend when you’re on a plant based or vegan diet.
 Why?
-Because it is actually quite hard to meet your protein needs (but not impossible with vigilance) if you are doing a lot of exercise or training.
+Because sometimes it’s quite hard to meet your protein needs, especially when busy, OR if you are doing a lot of exercise or training.

-I found this out the hard way in the beginning, and actually lost some muscle mass at first – even though I was doing weight bearing exercise.
-So, to be on the safe side I now have a protein shake on days I train (or even add a scoop to my morning porridge if I have done a workout the day before) and I haven’t had a problem with it since.
+You may find this out the hard way in the beginning and actually lose some muscle mass at first – even though you’re doing weight bearing exercise.
+So, to be on the safe side, have a protein shake on train days (or even add a scoop to your morning porridge if you have done a workout the day before).

-You will find that you may feel much fuller, and your blood sugars will stay much more stable by the proper understanding of combining foods to make sure you are obtaining the correct amounts of protein, carbohydrates, healthy fats and nutrients throughout the day.
+You will find that you may feel much fuller, and your blood sugars will stay much more stable by the proper understanding of combining foods.
+This will help you be sure you are obtaining the correct amounts of protein, carbohydrates, healthy fats and nutrients throughout the day.

 - Wholegrains such as spelt, wheat, barley, corn, millet, amaranth.